SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/ns-agents-and-carriers.md

 > [!TIP]
 > In CRMScript, all NetServer classes are prefixed NS and their methods typically follow Pascal-case naming conventions.

+## Authentication

+When using NetServer, the SCMScript runs as the **currently signed in user**.

+For background tasks such as email import, scheduled tasks and data exchange (DBI), the script runs as a **system user**.

+> [!NOTE]
+> Sentry will apply to your CRMScripts.

 ## Agent and carrier software pattern

 The agent and carrier pattern separates data from actions: